The Early Childhood Leadership Institute was initiated in 2014 and seeks to stimulate

 - Heartfelt connections and a focus on collaborative leadership

-Opening Retreat: Know Thyself – May 24 and 25, Basin Harbor Resort
+Session 1: Opening Retreat: Know Thyself – May 24 and 25, Vergennes, Basin Harbor Resort

-Session 2: Leadership in Context of the state of early childhood and families in Vermont –June 21 and 22, St Johnsbury, Comfort Inn
+Session 2: Leadership in Context of the state of early childhood and families in Vermont – June 21 and 22,

-Session 4: The Shaping of Early Learning and Development Policies- new date: August 23 and 24, Montpelier, Capitol Plaza
+Session 4: The Shaping of Early Learning and Development Policies – August 23 and 24, Montpelier, Capitol Plaza

-In this session we will be deepening our understanding of the nuances of Vermont’s government and policy-making.
-Science and early education policy set the stage for an exploration of the multiple dimensions of complex issues and systems thinking.
-Associates begin to apply new tools and self-awareness to discussion with the many people involved in large scale decision making processes.
-Representatives from different branches of government, the media and special interests explore the interplay among values, ethics, policy and finance in the public and private sectors.
+Participants deepen their understanding of the nuances of Vermont’s government and policy-making.
+Science and early education policy set the stage for further exploration of the multiple dimensions of complex issues and systems thinking.
+Associates apply leadership tools, self-awareness and their personal leadership plan to discussions with the many people involved in large-scale decision-making processes, as well as clarify advocacy steps in their own organization’s initiatives and beyond.
+Representatives from different branches of government, the media and special interests explore the policy making interplay among values, ethics, policy and finance in the public and private sectors.

-Session 5: Data and Decision Making- new date: September 27 and 28, Manchester, Hildene (changed from 20th and 21st)
+Session 5: Data and Decision Making – September 27 and 28, Manchester, Hildene

-Associates reflect on the program, and their growth, and continue to consider ways to apply their learning to their personal, professional and community work in the future.
-Festivities honor their efforts and commitment.
+Associates reflect on the application of their learning to their personal, professional and community work in the future.
+Festivities honor their efforts and commitment with family and friends.